rachelkamanga/Front-End-Techdegree-Project-5/README.md

 # An Interactive Photo Gallery

-For this project, I had to create an interactive photo gallery using JavaScript and jQuery.
-Thumbnails and photos were provided with descriptions for me to implement as project material.
-At the top of the page, I had to include a search area where photos hide and show depending on user input.
-When the user clicks on a thumbnail, the photo will display in a lightbox.
-The photo gallery also needed to consist of back and previous arrows to allow the user to cycle through the photos.

-I went for the Exceeds Expectations Grading where I had to:

-1. Write my own JavaScript and jQuery code instead of using a jQuery plugin for the search/content filtering requirement.
-2. Include a mobile-first approach for both the gallery page and the lightbox, by utilising media queries to ensure that photos and layouts adjust for a mobile-friendly experience.

-Browsers tested for compatibility:

-1. Chrome
-2. Firefox
-3. Edge
+* Developed an interactive photo gallery using JavaScript and jQuery, enabling dynamic user interaction and real-time content filtering
+* Implemented a live search feature to filter images based on user input, improving usability and content discoverability
+* Built a custom lightbox functionality to display full-size images with navigation controls, enhancing the user experience
+* Added next/previous navigation controls to allow seamless browsing of images within the gallery
+* Wrote custom JavaScript and jQuery logic instead of relying on third-party plugins, demonstrating strong problem-solving and coding skills
+* Designed the gallery using a mobile-first approach, ensuring responsiveness across various screen sizes with CSS media queries
+* Conducted cross-browser testing to ensure consistent functionality across Chrome, Firefox, and Microsoft Edge
+* Delivered a solution that met advanced requirements and exceeded project expectations

+Technologies: HTML, CSS, JavaScript, jQuery

 Grade: Meets Expectations